 Overbooked appointments take time and focus from other patients that are already on the schedule.
 Our goal is to give each patient the appropriate amount of time and energy that they deserve, and our scheduling system helps to promote that.

-We recommend that you call the 1-2 days before you would like to be seen to have the best chance of getting the appointment time that works best for you.
-Our phones open at 7:30am.
-Established patients can use our Online Scheduling system as well.
+Established patients should use our Online Scheduling system.
+Otherwise, we recommend that you call the 2-3 days before you would like to be seen to have the best chance of getting the appointment time that works best for you.
+Our phones open at 8:00am.

 Prior to each appointment, we collect copays and check each patient into our Electronic Health Record system.
 At times, we may need to update a patient’s demographic or insurance information, and we may only become aware of this need during check in.
 We ask our patients to arrive 10 minutes early so that we can continue to run on time.

 We schedule all of our appointments this way because it is best for patient care.
-With this system, the doctors always have availability to see their patients who have an urgent concern, typically on the same day as their call.
+With this system, the doctors have availability to see their patients who have an urgent concern, typically within 2 days of their call.
 This helps to reduce the need for our patients to seek care from an Urgent care setting or the ER.
 With conventional scheduling systems, routine (non-urgent) visits are booked for weeks or months in advance, but leave little room for urgent visits.
-Then when you have an urgent need to see your doctor, you may be asked to wait days or weeks for an appointment, or you may be “overbooked” where you will have less time with the doctor than either you or the doctor would prefer.
+Then when an urgent need arises, patients may be asked to wait days or weeks for an appointment, or may be “overbooked” leaving less time with the doctor for multiple affected patients.

-In order to ensure that we have plenty of appointments available, we do not schedule out into the future.
-We encourage our patients to mark in their calendars the day to call in and make an appointment.
+To ensure that we have plenty of appointments available, we do not schedule out into the future.
+We encourage our patients to add reminders to their calendars for when to schedule an appointment in the future.